Fox-ML-infrastructure/Fox-v1-infra/TRAINING/EXPERIMENTS/IMPLEMENTATION_SUMMARY.md

        # Transform data using feature_list
    ```

-3. **Adapt Phase 2/3 scripts from your existing train logic**
+3. Adapt Phase 2/3 scripts from your existing train logic
    - Copy your data loading code to `run_phase2.py` / `run_phase3.py`
    - Add feature transformation step
    - Keep the rest of your training logic

----

 ## Expected Workflow